syc209/datasciencecoursera/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 To perform the task above, an R script called run_analysis.R is created by following the procedures below:
-1. Merges the training and the test sets to create one data set.
+* Merges the training and the test sets to create one data set.
 The zip files must be unzipped and tables are created by applying cols.
 Train and test data are merged by using id.
+* Te merged data set are processed by extracting the relevant variables, adding descriptive activity names, etc. "dataset1" is saved.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+* Only  the mean and standard deviation for each measurement are extracted.
-3. Uses descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* A second, independent tidy data set "dataset2" is created with the average of each variable for each activity and each subject.